google/walt/docs/TapLatency.md

+## Tap latency

+For detailed instructions on how to perform the measurement refer to the [usage doc](usage/WALT_usage.md#tap-latency).

 WALT uses a “stylus” equipped with an accelerometer.
-The finger is imitated by a flat circular metal tip that is grounded, pretty much any rigid tip can be used as long as it triggers the touch sensor.
+The finger is imitated by a flat metal tip that is grounded, pretty much any rigid tip can be used as long as it triggers the touch sensor.
 When the stylus “collides” with touch screen the accelerometer senses a shock (above 3g) which is timestamped by the Teensy.
 In order to generate a similar shock when picking the stylus up from the screen, the conductive surface and the accelerometer are mounted on a button of a retractable pen.
 On the way up, the spring keeps the button in contact with the touch screen for the first few mm of motion.
-This allows the hand holding the main part of the pen gain some speed to which the button is then abruptly accelerated generating an easily detectable shock.
+This allows the hand holding the main part of the pen to gain some speed to which the button is then abruptly accelerated generating an easily detectable shock.

 Linux [Multi Touch (MT)](https://www.kernel.org/doc/Documentation/input/multi-touch-protocol.txt)